List of Blade Runner characters: Dr. Eldon Tyrell

 Dr. Eldon Tyrell is the CEO and founder of Tyrell Corporation.
 His creations are Replicants, some of whom have been given away as an incentive for people to emigrate to the off-world colonies.
 Others are used in combat to protect those settlers.
 Roy Batty, along with J. F. Sebastian, finds Tyrell, and asks him to extend his life beyond the four-year limit built into Nexus-6 replicants.
 Tyrell claims this request is impossible to satisfy due to the inherent instabilities of replicant genetics.
 Upon hearing this, Batty kisses Tyrell before gouging out his eyes and crushing his skull with his hands.

 He was played by Joe Turkel.

 Zhora Salome

 Zhora Salome is a replicant with an A Physical Level (super-human endurance) and a B Mental Level (intelligence equal to that of Pris), and has been used in murder squads.
 She was activated on June 12, 2016, making her 3 years and 5 months old.
-She gets a job as an exotic dancer at Taffey's Bar, with the actress using her own pet snake.
+She gets a job as an exotic dancer at Taffey's Bar using an artificial snake, which was the actress's real pet snake.
 Deckard tracks her down at Taffey's after finding her snake's scale, and she soon realizes that he is dangerous.
-She attacks him, but Deckard narrowly escapes death when people walk in just before she delivers a killing blow.
+She attacks him, but Deckard narrowly escapes death when people walk in just before she can choke him with his own tie.
 Zhora tries to escape by running into a busy street, but Deckard chases her and finally shoots her in the back, "retiring" her.

 She was portrayed by Joanna Cassidy.